The Lumberjack Lowdown

 What is the Lumberjack? - Short version

 Well it's a 2 day stage race with multiple stage styles brought to you by the team who have bought you events like the Hellfire Cup, Kellevie 6 hour, Mtn Trails Hillbilly 24 hour and more.
 The philosophy behind the Lumberjack race format is about having an event that has something for all skill levels and trail riding styles.
 The Lumberjack has timed descents but is not a gravity enduro.
 The event uses some of our XC endurance course, but is not an XC race.
-The Lumberjack is purely and simply a trail riders race and the chance to gather with crew for some real good times.
+The Lumberjack is purely and simply a trail riders race and the chance to gather with crew for some real good times, it's about people who love to ride.
 The Lumberjack is hosted at the beautiful Kellevie race village, which, has lots of great trails being added all the time.
 The race format is simple - you ride each stage with your combined stage times adding to you total time.
-The rider who completes all six stages in the shortest time wins.
+The rider who completes all 5 mandatory stages in the shortest time wins.
+We also will be awarding separate trophies for the fastest xc stage times and for the fastest descender.

 Our events are professionally run and we also focus on a fun and social atmosphere.
 As always we are bringing you some new trails and fun and exciting formats to ride and have a blast with your mates.
 The race village, camping, parking, bar, live entertainment, food vendor live results, camping and showers are all in the one convenient area.

 Whilst we have a pretty cool race village with entertainment, showers, food vendors, coffee, Jettech charge station where campervan or pitched tent camping is welcome, if you don't want to camp and you are travelling to the area, there is lots of cool accommodation options in the area ranging from budget to boutique.